grubmaster5284/tts_flutter_test/GUIDE.md

 This command will:
 1. Open a browser window for you to sign in with your Google account
 2. Store credentials in `~/.config/gcloud/application_default_credentials.json`
-3. Allow the app to automatically use these credentials
+3. Allow the backend server to automatically use these credentials

 **Note:** Make sure you have the Google Cloud SDK installed.
 If not, install it from https://cloud.google.com/sdk/docs/install

+**⚠️ For Flutter app:** This method may not work due to sandbox restrictions.
+Use Service Account setup instead.

-### Service Account Setup (Recommended for Production)
+### Service Account Setup (Recommended for Flutter App)

+**This is the recommended method for Flutter app usage** because it works reliably with macOS app sandbox restrictions.

 1. **Create a Service Account:**
    - Go to [Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts)